FanZhuONC/lab5/README.md

 ----
 Code tested in MS edge and Google Chrome, both work fine.

 Built With
 ----
+* HTML5
+* CSS3
-Visual Studio Code
+* Visual Studio Code

 Support and contact details
 ----
-Fan Zhu - n01648910@humber.ca
+If you have any questions, please contact me: Fan Zhu - n01648910@humber.ca